.

 The available evidence suggests that the enzymatic activity of DPP-4 may not be essential for many of the T cell activating or co-stimulatory properties attributed to CD26, however not all experiments have used both wildtype and mutant CD26 molecules to examine this specific question.
 Similar questions have been raised about the role of CD26 in the brain.
 Moreover recent data examining the neurobiology of mutant Fischer 344 rats revealed unexpected changes in several parameters relating to CNS function including reduced body weight, reduced water consumption, increased pain sensitivity in a non-habituated hot plate test, and a reduced stress-like responses in tasks like the open field (OF), social interaction (SI), and passive avoidance test were found.
 See Extreme reduction of dipeptidyl peptidase IV activity in F344 rat substrains is associated with various behavioral differences.
 Physiol Behav.
 2003 Oct;80(1):123-34.

-Tian and colleagues carried out related studies examining the efficacy of NVP-DPP728 in NOD mice for 2-6 weeks.
-Diabetes was reversed in 57-73% of the diabetic NOD mice, with a modest reduction in insulitis score and increased number of thymic and pancreatic lymph node regulatory T cells.
+Tian and colleagues carried out related studies examining the efficacy of the DPP-4 inhibitor NVP-DPP728 in NOD mice for 2-6 weeks.
+Diabetes was reversed in 57-73% of the diabetic NOD mice, with a modest reduction in insulitis score and increased circulating levels of TGF-b1, reduced insulitis, and increased numbers of thymic and pancreatic lymph node regulatory T cells.
 Mice with remission also exhibited increased circulating levels of TGF-b1 Reversal of New-Onset Diabetes through Modulating Inflammation and Stimulating {beta}-Cell Replication in Nonobese Diabetic Mice by a Dipeptidyl Peptidase IV Inhibitor.
 Endocrinology.
 2010 May 5.
 [Epub ahead of print]